-- our business plans and financing plans and requirements; - trends affecting our business plans and financing plans and requirements; - trends affecting our business; - the adequacy of capital to meet our capital requirements and expansion plans; - the assumptions underlying our business plans; - our ability to repay indebtedness;
+- our business plans and financing plans and requirements;

+- trends affecting our business plans and financing plans and requirements;

+- trends affecting our business;

+- the adequacy of capital to meet our capital requirements and expansion plans;

+- the assumptions underlying our business plans;

+- our ability to repay indebtedness;

+- our estimated capital expenditures;

+- the potential outcome of loss contingencies;

 - business strategy;

 - government regulatory action;

 - technological advances; and

 - projected costs and revenues.

-Statements contained in this filing that relate to the future resolution of matters relating to the security breach are forward-looking statements.
+Statements contained in this filing that relate to the future resolution of matters, including those relating to the security breach, are forward-looking statements.
 Euronet's actual results may vary materially from those anticipated in such forward-looking statements as a result of a number of factors, including the following: the amount of actual losses or liabilities that will be asserted by card associations are currently unknown and may be larger than would be anticipated; other costs, penalties and fines incurred by the Company may be greater than would be anticipated; the Company's insurance coverage may be insufficient to cover all costs, losses and liabilities; and the Company may suffer harm to its reputation and existing and prospective customer relationships as a result of the security breach.